microsoft/pxt/docs/blog/arcade/tilecode.md

 ### TileCode: Design and Coding

-As shown on the TileCode home screen (below-left), there are eight game slots available to program (on device, game assets are stored in non-volatile flash; in the browser, game assets are stored in browser local storage).
+As shown on the TileCode home screen (below-left), there are eight game slots available to program (on an Arcade device, game assets are stored in the device's non-volatile flash memory; in the browser, game assets are stored in browser local storage).
 For each game, TileCode allows users to select and edit game characters (sprites) and game background (tiles) and to create a game level by editing the game map, as shown in the three other screens:

 ![TileCode screens](/static/blog/arcade/tilecode/tileCodeScreens.GIF)

 A TileCode program is a set of rules, each of which is associated with a sprite.
-A rule takes the form of a ``When-Do'' pair, as shown below on the left in the rule editor screen.
+A rule takes the form of a **When-Do** pair, as shown below on the left in the rule editor screen below (labelled "code").
 The **When** section visually describes a pattern/predicate over the 3x3 local neighborhood around the central sprite (the player sprite, in this case) to be matched against the tile map.
 The **Do** section contains commands that are sent to the identified sprite when the pattern matches.

 ![When-Do Rule](/static/blog/arcade/tilecode/editPlayMap.GIF)